VladisM/MARK_II/README.md

 License
 --------------------

-Whole project, except reference manual, is licensed under MIT license.
+Whole project, except reference manual and vbcc, is licensed under MIT license.
 See /LICENSE for mode details.
 Reference manual is licensed under Creative Commons Attribution-NonCommercial 4.0 International License.
+The vbcc compiler is licensed by  Dr. Volker Barthelmann, full license can be found in vbcc documentation.
+MARK II backend for vbcc is licensed under MIT too.